Is candy taxed? Here’s what to expect this Halloween

 Some states exempt food and food ingredients (or food for home consumption) because they consider it essential.
 And some of them include candy in that clustering.

-Arizona: Candy and grocery food sales are exempt.
+Arizona: Candy and grocery food sales are generally exempt.

 California: Candy and other food and food ingredients are generally exempt.
 However, tax applies to 33% of gross receipts from vending machine sales of candy.
 Bulk sales of candy through a coin-operated machine are exempt when sold for 25 cents or less (think gumball machines).